Compare Insurance Quotes

 Based on the website, it appears that Ag Workers uses a centralized call center to handle its claims.
 Generally, the people staffing these types of call centers are not licensed adjusters and are trained to handle simple claims, like a rear-end accident with no injuries.
 Anything more complex would be forwarded to a local licensed adjuster; the AG Workers representative you speak to would provide that adjuster information at the time you filed a claim.

 It’s hard to find much honest information about AG Workers, probably due to the size and obscurity of the company.
-There are no readily found consumer reviews online, and the Better Business Bureau lists no complaints.
+We were unable to find much in the way of consumer reviews online.
+The Better Business Bureau gives the company an A+ rating with zero complaints on file.
 What reviews are online are mostly housed on review aggregate sites, and they’re all very vague — again, probably because Ag Workers itself hasn’t divulged much information for people to go off of.

 |Rating Company||Grade||Financial Outlook|

 Agricultural Workers Mutual Auto Insurance Company is one of many mutual firms designed by and for farmers.
 Farmers are a popular risk pool to insure because rural drivers traditionally pose lower risks.
 With that in mind, there are plenty of larger and better-known companies that offer everything Ag Workers does plus additional features and coverage options.
-There just doesn’t seem to be anything to make Ag Workers stand out as a clear choice for someone shopping for insurance.
+From our research, there doesn’t seem to be anything that makes Ag Workers stand out as a clear choice for someone shopping for insurance.

 For a list of companies that we recommend, visit our Best Insurance Companies page.